-In addition to my private practice, I am also the sports dietitian for the NCAA athletes at George Washington University as well as an outpatient counselor at the Washington Center for Weight Management and Research.
+In addition to my private practice, I have also been the sports dietitian for the Washington Mystics and the NCAA athletes at George Washington University.
+I continue to work as an outpatient nutrition counselor and research dietitian at the Washington Center for Weight Management and Research.
 Prior to becoming a dietitian I was active duty Coast Guard, and I continue in the Reserves today.

 My own athletic interests stem from a collegiate rowing and swimming career.
 Afterwards I shifted my focus to triathlons and open water swimming where I’ve raced everything from sprint to Ironman triathlon distance.
 But swimming will always be first in my heart!

 As a speaker I have presented for the following organizations and/or settings: